rootslab/herod/Readme.md

  * Create a child process through ChildProcess#spawn, then automatically
  * enlist / register it to Herod.
  *
- * It returns the child pid number or undefined if no child was added.
+ * It returns the child process or undefined if no child was added.
+ * ( a ChildProcess is an instance of EventEmitter ).
  *
  * - cargs defaults to : [].
  * - copt defaults to : {